B2B Marketing: How to Generate Leads Without a Sales Team

 Google doesn't just look at individual pages anymore.
 It looks at your entire site's expertise on a topic.

-That's why the pillar and cluster model is so effective.
-It shows Google you have deep knowledge in a specific area.
-You're not just publishing random articles.
+That's why pillar and cluster works so well.
+It shows Google you have deep knowledge.
+You're not publishing random articles.
 You're building a comprehensive resource.

-Aim for one pillar page and 3-5 cluster posts per month.
-That's enough to build momentum without burning out your team.
+Aim for one pillar page and maybe 3-5 cluster posts per month.
+Enough to build momentum without burning out.

 Google's quality guidelines revolve around E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness.

-- Showcase real expertise - Feature author bios.
+Showcase real expertise - Feature author bios.
 Link to credentials.
-Show you know what you're talking about.
+Show you know your stuff.

-- Demonstrate experience - Use case studies.
+Demonstrate experience - Use case studies.
 Share results.
-Show you've done this before.
+Prove you've done this before.

-- Maintain trust - Keep content accurate.
-Update it regularly.
-Be transparent about who you are and what you do.
+Maintain trust - Keep content accurate.
+Update regularly.
+Be transparent.

 If you're using AI to draft content (and you probably should be), make sure a human expert reviews and enhances it.
 Google can spot generic AI content.
-And it doesn't rank.
-Google's own guidelines are clear: content should be created for people first, not search engines.
+It doesn't rank.

 Technical SEO matters too